mikewild-wcl/ai-experiments/README.md

 setx GITHUB_TOKEN <key>
 ```

-The endpoint for GitHub Models is https://models.inference.ai.azure.com
+The endpoint for GitHub Models is https://models.github.ai (https://models.github.ai/inference).
+The previous endpoint https://models.inference.ai.azure.com has been deprecated.

 Note that some projects need `DOTNET_ENVIRONMENT` defined as `Development` in their DEBUG properties.